justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/07 - Pi-Hole.md

     - To fix this, try deleting the `.conf.save` file and see if it creates it again.
     - Otherwise, delete everything within the original `01-pihole.conf` file and it will work from now on.
 Restarting the Pi should no longer create more config files.
   - Upon updating,
-    - Update might fail as it repopulates `01-pihole.conf` again.
-This happens when you have a `.conf.save` file.
+    - If you have a `01-pihole.conf.save` file, update might fail because it repopulates `01-pihole.conf` again.
     - To fix this, try deleting the `.conf.save` file and see if it creates it again.
     - Otherwise, delete everything within the original `01-pihole.conf` file and attempt to update (note: successful update may rearrange/repopulate `01-pihole.conf` once again).
 ## Testing